 Hello, my sweet photographer friends!
 I spent a lot of last year working on updating my website.
 This was mostly a design update, and while it’s been fun and so rewarding to see it come together, design is only part of how to set up your photography website for SEO.
 It’s also the part that a lot of us, as photographers, like to focus on.
 After all, it’s visual, it’s pretty, and that’s what we love!
+However, don’t forget the tech side—whether it’s a flutter developer helping with site performance or optimizing for SEO, it’s important to have both sides working together to ensure your website is not only beautiful but also functional and discoverable.

 But in order to have a successful photography website that consistently ranks well for your chosen keywords, you also need to explore the technical side of things.
 Don’t worry, this doesn’t have to be hard!
 Here are my favorite strategies for creating a website that is great for your business, your clients, and your SEO: